eduardlio/learn-js-through-web/readme.md

 # Visual JS

-## Bee Movie Script - Dialogue Transcript
+## BEE Movie Script - Dialogue Transcript

 According to all known laws
 of aviation,

-there is no way a bee
+there is no way a BEE
 should be able to fly.